cyberbotics/webots-doc/guide/the-user-interface.md

 the simulation is paused.

 The `Export HTML5 Model...` item allows you to export the current world as an interactive 3D ".html" file, using the X3DOM web standard, based on WebGL.
-This is especially useful for publishing Webots-created worlds on the Web.
-X3DOM is supported in recent versions of Firefox, Chrome, Internet Explorer and Safari on Mac OS X (see details on the [X3DOM website](http://www.x3dom.org)).

-> **Note**:
-With the Chrome browser, in order to be able to open HTML/X3DOM files locally, e.g., not from the Web, you may need to allow Chrome to open local files referred to by the HTML/X3DOM file, e.g., textures.
-This can be achieved by passing the `--allow-file-access-from-files` option at Chrome startup.
-Otherwise textures won't show up in the 3D models.

 ![](images/animation-button.png =26x26) The `Make HTML5 Animation...` item
 allows you to record a simulation as a 3D animation and publish it on a HTML5 web page.
-The result is similar to a movie with playback controls, except that you can change the viewpoint at any time.
-Several files are generated: an X3D file containing the 3D scene, a JSON file containing the animation data and a HTML5 file displaying the result using X3DOM and jQuery.
-Once the animation recording is started, this item is changed to `Stop HTML5 Animation...` and can be used to stop the animation recording.
+You can get more information about this topic in [this section](web-animation.md).

 The `Quit Webots` terminates the current simulation and closes Webots.